• Skip to primary navigation

 ingredients for seared ahi tuna including a piece of ahi tuna, a bowl of soy sauce, and a plate of sesame seeds, dried onion flakes, oregano , chilli powder and coarse pepper for the crust

 • Ahi Tuna.
-Fresh ahi tuna steaks are a must here, while you can use saku–which you can read about in this Tuna Crudo.
+Fresh ahi tuna steaks are a must here, while you can use saku, which you can read about in this Tuna Crudo.

 • Soy Sauce.
 This is the liquid coating for the fish and also a flavor booster.
 It adds the perfect umami.

 • Cust.
 While you can use just a variety of sesame seeds, we added onion flakes, chilli flakes, coarse black pepper and dried oregano.
 Lime zest would be awesome here too!
+We don’t use salt as we have soy sauce and it replaces that.

 A close up of a fresh piece of ahi tuna